-Staff Analysis: Four Lakes currently has a service availability charge of \$1,818 that is for both water and wastewater service.
+Four Lakes currently has a service availability charge of \$1,818 that is for both water and wastewater service.
 A service availability charge is a one time charge collected by the utility when a property first connects to the utility system and it allows the utility to recover a portion of its investment as customers connect to the system.
 At this time, Four Lakes is completely built out.
 In order to serve new customers, the utility would need to install additional facilities.
-Therefore, staff recommends Four Lakes' customer connection charge should be discontinued.
-In the event there is new development in Four Lakes' service territory, the utility should file an application for new service availability charges.
-Issue 11: What is the appropriate amount by which rates should be reduced four years after the published effective date to reflect the removal of the amortized rate case expense?
+Therefore, we find Four Lakes' customer connection charge shall be discontinued.
+In the event there is new development in Four Lakes' service territory, the utility shall file an application for new service availability charges.